Yehuda-Edelstein/dumbnail/README.md

 The only big bug right now is that downloading a screenshot doesn't work on Safari.
 It's something to do with the package I'm using.
 I filled out an issue here https://github.com/bubkoo/html-to-image/issues/348 but no one has figured out how to fix it, or, if they have, I can't figure out how to implement it.

 ## Contributing
 I'm new to open source, but I assume anyone familiar knows how to help and will know how to contribute.
 I assume just make a pull request?
+I am currently working on a Tinder component.
+It's not finished, but you can still see the code, it's just commented out.

 ## Alas
 Any help would be awesome.
 I want to have fun and build something cool which is why I got into software in the first place.
 Even spellchecking this README would be great lol.